nstranges/expert-chat/README.md

 Studying the interaction of LLM models when discussing different topics.
 Using open-source models in the Hugging Face Transformers library.

 ## Overview
 The goal of this project is to analyze the interaction between different AI models and explore ways to fine-tune them for more expert-like communication.
 The approach is inspired by a bidirectional GAN (Generative Adversarial Network) concept, where each model attempts to convince the other that they are human experts rather than AI.
 After several interactions, the models rate each other across multiple categories, and these ratings are used to fine-tune them, improving their ability to communicate convincingly.

-Reinforcement Learning with Human Feedback (RLHF) will be used to further refine this process.
+Ratings are first determined by a numerical score from 1-10 (10 being high).
+The second rating metric is a WIM (What Is Missing) response from the judging model.
+The WIM response will be compared to the actor model's response using cosine similarity to "rate" the knowledge content.
+The idea is that the actor will try to maximize the knowledge content given in its response.
+[Online DPO](https://huggingface.co/papers/2402.04792) (Direct Preference Optimization) is used to fine-tune the models based on these rewards.

 ## Approach
 I created a custom ExpertChat parent class that allows the seamless interaction between two LLMs.
 Each model has its own child class for model specific parameters.
 A conversation loops gives a straightforward method to create a topic, create interaction between the models, and rate each model after the conversation.
-RLHF will be implemented in future iterations of this code.
+Using the TRL toolkit for training.

 ## Models